 Suggestions

-Add concrete kubectl commands for creating and managing secrets (e.g., `kubectl create secret generic`, `kubectl get secrets -o yaml`)
+Add concrete kubectl commands for creating, viewing, and managing Kubernetes secrets (e.g., `kubectl create secret generic`, `kubectl get secrets -o yaml`)

-Include YAML examples for Secret manifests with proper encoding and security annotations
+Include YAML manifest examples for different secret types (Opaque, docker-registry, TLS) with proper base64 encoding guidance

 | Dimension | Reasoning | Score |